-The prophet Joel challenges us to “rend your hearts…and return to the Lord, your God.
+In the first reading, the prophet Joel challenges us to “rend your hearts…and return to the Lord, your God.
 For gracious and merciful is he, slow to anger, rich in kindness, and relenting in punishment.”
-Issued to the entire community, it is a corporate summons to repent: “Blow the trumpet in Zion!
-Proclaim a fast, call an assembly; gather the people, notify the congregation…” All this is to happen with the whole community acknowledging that God is gracious and merciful.
+Issued to the entire community, it is a corporate summons to conversion: “Blow the trumpet in Zion!
+Proclaim a fast, call an assembly; gather the people, notify the congregation…” The whole community is reminded in a powerful way to turn away from sin and turn back to God who is gracious and merciful.

-What changes do you want to see in your life, in the world?
+What change/conversion do you want to see in your life?

-Consider one way or a series of ways you and/or your family can witness to hope.
-Consider doing one or two of the following actions this week:
+Consider one way or a series of ways you, your family and/or your coworkers can be a light to and for each other and in your community.
+Consider doing one or two of the following actions this Lent: